MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/08-simplehash-migration-guide.md

 ---
+title: "Migration Guide | Switch from SimpleHash to Moralis"
+description: "SimpleHash is shutting down on March 27, 2025.
+Any project using SimpleHash API needs a new provider before then.
+Migrate to Moralis APIs in 4 simple steps!"
-title: "Migrating from SimpleHash to Moralis"
+sidebar_label: "Migrating from SimpleHash to Moralis"
 slug: "/web3-data-api/evm/simplehash-migration-guide"
 sidebar_position: 8
 ---